Menu

 Class 1 Male Pattern Baldness

-Men with what is considered to be Class 1 hair loss have not lost any appreciable amount of hair, so surgical hair restoration is not likely the solution.
-Medications and topical treatments such as Finasteride or Minoxidil are options as are PRP and low-level laser therapy options.
+Men with what is considered to be Class 1 hair loss, which may correspond to early androgenetic alopecia, have not lost any appreciable amount of hair, so surgical hair restoration is not likely the solution.

 Class 2 Male Pattern Baldness

 Men with Class 2 hair loss are usually experiencing the beginnings of frontal temporal hair erosion that may become quite severe in 5-10 years.
 Hair transplantation is usually a viable option.
 In consultation, Dr. Jones, Dr. Huber, or Dr. Alexander will determine whether or not you are a candidate for hairline micrografts.
-They will take into account your age, family history, amount of hair loss, type and texture of hair, and amount and quality of donor hair available in developing their prognosis and treatment plan.
+They will take into account your age, family history (including the possibility that variations in the androgen receptor gene may influence susceptibility to male pattern baldness), amount of hair loss, type and texture of hair, and amount and quality of donor hair available in developing their prognosis and treatment plan.

 Class 3 Male Pattern Baldness